What's the easiest way to find a summer job?

 How I got the job: through family.

-This was definitely the strangest summer job I ever had.
+The strangest summer job I ever had.

 How I got the job: newspaper ad.
 Although, the ad was misleading since they would have taken anyone on board.
 This summer job was a scam where the salespeople had to purchase their quota from the company in advance, and if you couldn't sell your quota, it was your loss and not the company's since they wouldn't take it back.